 Diet and physical activity are two critical areas that require attention during recovery.
 Adopting a nutrient-rich vegetarian diet can help enhance healing and provide the energy needed for recovery.
 Incorporate a variety of vegetables, fruits, whole grains, and legumes to ensure a balanced intake of vitamins and minerals.
 Hydration is also essential; aim to drink plenty of water throughout the day.

-As for physical activity, its important to start slowly and increase the intensity and duration of exercise gradually.
+As for physical activity, it's important to start slowly and increase the intensity and duration of exercise gradually.
 Activities such as walking and swimming are excellent options once your doctor gives the green light.
-They are low impact but effective in building stamina and strength.
+They are low-impact but effective in building stamina and strength.

 In conclusion, recovery after a cystectomy is a journey that requires patience, adherence to medical advice, and lifestyle modifications.
 By focusing on physical rehabilitation, managing side effects, and making thoughtful lifestyle adjustments, the path to recovery can be smoother and lead to a better quality of life post-surgery.